 GND: This is the Ground connection for the TinyDuino system

 VIN: VIN is the main system voltage for the standard Arduino system and can range from 7-12 Volts.
-This is only used by the Power TinyShield and not directly connected to any other TinyShields.
-If a Power TinyShield is not included in the stack, VIN is not used.
+This pin in not currently used by the TinyDuino platform and is reserved for future used.

 3V3: 3V3 is a legacy signal from the standard Arduino system, and is not used by the TinyDuino.
 It is currently not connected to any power supply and cannot be used to supply power to external sensors (use VCC instead)